 While the Audit Committee has the responsibilities and powers set forth in this Charter, it is not the duty of the Audit Committee to plan or conduct audits or to determine that the Company's consolidated financial statements are complete and accurate.
-This is the responsibility of management and the external auditors.
+This is the responsibility of management.
 Nor is it the duty of the Audit Committee to conduct investigations, or to assure compliance with laws and regulations.